gaurav24072002/Election-System-project/README.md

 candidate 3 = 0
 press 1 to go to CONTENTS: 1
 ```
-_The total votes looks like this :_
+🔮_The total votes looks like this :_
 ``` c
 CONTENTS:
 To enter voting arena : ENTER 1